Get ready for Tokyo!!

 It’s a former capital of Japan with TONS of history and culture, which also includes tons of UNESCO world heritage sites.

 Have a look to the classic golden route of Japan!

 If you will be following the golden route in a short amount of time, there’s a good chance the Japan rail pass can work out for you – this will allow you to also experience Japan’s super fast shinkansen bullet train.

 And then do you want to take a break after the chaos and crowds of the Olympics?!

-Head to Japan’s tropical islands!
+Head to Japan’s tropical islands to the south!

 HAPPY TOKYO OLYMPICS HOTEL PLANNING!